WAMV (Illinois): Final years, WBBR experiment and closure

 WAMV's final sale came in 1961, when the Stan-Lin Corp. of Jacksonville, Florida, acquired WAMV-AM-FM from Hess-Hawkins for $350,000.
 Stan-Lin wasted no time making major changes to WAMV's programming.
 In July, WAMV-AM-FM became WBBR-AM-FM "Big Beat Radio", with a modern rock-and-roll format.
 However, the sale application ran into headwinds at the FCC when the commission announced it would review its June 1 approval just a month later, on July 3.
 While several complaints centered around the format flip planned by Stan-Lin, the sale approval took East St. Louis city officials by surprise.
 The mayor, Chamber of Commerce, and others protested that they were under the impression the sale had been called off when it had been approved; furthermore, an East St. Louis newspaper had reported, as had others who were advised by the station manager, that there would be no change in management or format of the stations.
 Stating that there were enough available stations in WAMV's former "good music" format, the FCC gave the sale final approval in October, though Pete Rahn, TV and radio editor for the St. Louis Globe-Democrat, denounced the sale of WAMV to "a Southern syndicate that specializes in raucous rhythm-blues programming".

 The station ultimately flipped back to the WAMV call letters and ABC Radio affiliation in June 1963.
 However, financial troubles were brewing that would ultimately mean the end of the station.
 That same month, Hess-Hawkins initiated foreclosure proceedings against Stan-Lin, alleging it had never been paid; in East St. Louis city court, it received a $314,000 judgment against the current owners.
 The judgment, secured by a mortgage on station equipment, also named Thomas Carrillo as WAMV's custodian.
 After Carrillo announced that the station did not have the money to pay its employees, at midnight on April 24, 1964, WAMV permanently ceased operations.
 The four engineers were told by the custodian to consider themselves laid off.
 While Stan-Lin applied for permission to sell the station back to Hess-Hawkins so it could be conveyed to a group of East St. Louis businessmen, this never happened.
 The ABC affiliation for St. Louis was awarded that July to WBBY 590 in Wood River, Illinois.
+The WAMV license was deleted on May 11, 1965.